Kaplas80/TF3.YakuzaPlugins/README.md

 ### Plugins and script

-1. Copy `TF3.YarhlPlugin.YakuzaCommon.dll`, `TF3.YarhlPlugin.YakuzaCommon.deps.json`, `TF3.YarhlPlugin.YakuzaKiwami2.dll`, `TF3.YarhlPlugin.YakuzaKiwami2.deps.json`, `EPPlus.dll` and `DotNetZip.dll` to the `plugins` directory of TF3.
+1. Copy `TF3.YarhlPlugin.YakuzaCommon.dll`, `TF3.YarhlPlugin.YakuzaCommon.deps.json`, `TF3.YarhlPlugin.YakuzaKiwami2.dll` and `TF3.YarhlPlugin.YakuzaKiwami2.deps.json` to the `plugins` directory of TF3.
+2. Copy `EPPlus.dll` and `DotNetZip.dll` to the root directory of TF3.
-2. Copy the `TF3.Script.YakuzaKiwami2.yaml` to the `scripts` directory of TF3.
+3. Copy the `TF3.Script.YakuzaKiwami2.json` to the `scripts` directory of TF3.

 ### VWF Patch